puppetlabs/puppet-docs/source/pe/2.0/welcome_known_issues.markdown

 Man pages generated with the `puppet man` subcommand are not formatted as proper man pages, and are instead displayed as Markdown source text.
 This is a purely cosmetic issue, and the pages are still fully readable.

+### Uninstaller Cannot Remove Databases if MySQL's Root Password Has Special Characters

+If your database server's root password contains certain non-alphanumeric characters, the uninstaller may not be able to log in and delete PE's databases, and you will have to remove them manually.
+This issue was present when the uninstaller was introduced in PE 2.0.1, and a fix will be released in PE 2.0.3.

 Issues Affecting PE 2.0.1
 -----